 We have a complete post on the types of RPA.
 If you like to dig deeper into all these types of RPA automation, you can read this post:

 Let us look at a few examples before we go, so that you get a hang of RPA.

 Simple RPA Examples

-RPA can be used to automate many business or even personal tasks.
+RPA can be used to automate many businesses or even personal tasks.
 Here are three common examples:

-Employee/ Customer /Vendor Onboarding: RPA is a great solution to input people’s information and ensure they are onboarded according to the established process.
+Employee/ Customer /Vendor Onboarding: RPA is a great solution to input people’s information and ensures they are onboarded according to the established process.

 Consolidate data: RPA can consolidate information about a customer from different systems for call center agents.
 It can read legacy systems and consolidate that data for newer web/cloud systems, and more.